open-ephys/onix-bonsai-onix1-docs/articles/tutorials/ephys-processing-listening.md

 :::

 - Edit its Shift property to subtract 2^bit depth - 1^ from the signal.
 In this example, we shift -32768 because the Rhd2164 device outputs unsigned 16-bit data.
-Use this [reference](xref:reference) to find the equivalent value for your hardware.
 - Set the Depth property to S16 or F32.
 A sufficiently large data type is required to represent ephys data without overflow.